- Home

 Framingham State University offers equal opportunities to all qualified students, including those with disabilities.
 The University is committed to making reasonable accommodations as necessary to ensure that its programs and activities do not discriminate, or have the effect of discriminating, on the basis of disability.
 Disability/Access Services works with students with ADD/ADHD, Autism Spectrum Disorder, learning and psychiatric disabilities, students with mobility disabilities, students who are blind or low vision, students who are d/Deaf or hard of hearing, and students with chronic medical conditions.

-We hope the video linked above and the information included on this site will inform you about services at FSU.
-Should you have questions, please feel free to email disabilityservices [at] framingham.edu (disabilityservices[at]framingham[dot]edu).
+If you have questions, please feel free to email disabilityservices [at] framingham.edu (disabilityservices[at]framingham[dot]edu).

 Additional Information about Accommodations, Guidelines, Policies and Procedures